Costa Rica Digital Nomad Visa — 2026 Update

 Recent passport-sized photo

-$100 USD government filing fee (proof of payment)
+$100 USD government filing fee (proof of payment required)

 Affiliation form, completed through the official online platform